HERE Modern Slavery Statement

 Human Rights and Modern Slavery

-• Operates to the standard of international human rights law and applies these standards when local law falls short of international human rights standards or when there are no relevant national laws.
-Where local laws conflict, HERE aims to honor the principles of International Human Rights.
+- Operates to the standard of international human rights law and applies these standards when local law falls short of international human rights standards or when there are no relevant national laws.
+Where local laws conflict, HERE aims to honor the principles of international human rights.

-• Conducts self-assessments based on ESG factors to identify gaps and remedy known impacts.
+- Conducts self-assessments based on ESG factors to identify gaps and remedy known impacts.

-• Recognizes the right to freedom of association and promotes the humane treatment and non-harassment of our employees and those in our supply chain.
+- Recognizes the right to freedom of association and promotes the humane treatment and non-harassment of our employees and those in our supply chain.

-• Commits to non-discrimination and respects the rights of individuals belonging to groups or populations which may be particularly vulnerable to adverse impacts, including indigenous people, national or ethnic, religious and linguistic minorities, children, LGBTQ+ people, people with disabilities, and migrant workers and their families.
+- Commits to non-discrimination and respects the rights of individuals belonging to groups or populations which may be particularly vulnerable to adverse impacts, including indigenous people, national or ethnic, religious and linguistic minorities, children, LGBTQ+ people, people with disabilities, and migrant workers and their families.

-• Believes women’s rights are human rights and commits to providing liberty, dignity, and equal rights, regardless of gender.
+- Believes women’s rights are human rights and commits to providing liberty, dignity, and equal rights, regardless of gender.

-• Promotes the inclusion, diversity, and belonging of under-represented groups of people within our company and in society.
+- Promotes the inclusion, diversity, and belonging of under-represented groups of people within our company and in society.

-• Practices ethical recruiting by hiring workers lawfully and in a fair and transparent manner that respects human rights.
+- Practices ethical recruiting by hiring workers lawfully and in a fair and transparent manner that respects human rights.

-• Works with relevant public and private security entities to protect HERE facilities and employees in a manner that supports and reinforces respect for human rights.
+- Works with relevant public and private security entities to protect HERE facilities and employees in a manner that supports and reinforces respect for human rights.

-• Expects suppliers who do business with HERE to uphold human rights and business ethics practices.
+- Expects suppliers who do business with HERE to uphold human rights and business ethics practices.

-• Adheres to fair working hours, wages and benefits in alignment with local law.
+- Adheres to fair working hours, wages and benefits in alignment with local law.

-• Prohibits any form of forced labour including bonded labour, prison labour, indentured labour and slave labour, or human trafficking.
+- Prohibits any form of forced labour including bonded labour, prison labour, indentured labour and slave labour, or human trafficking.

-• Complies with all applicable sanctions.
+- Complies with all applicable sanctions.

-• Publishes an annual Modern Slavery Statement.
+- Adopts and publishes an annual Modern Slavery Statement.

 Code of Conduct

-The Code of Conduct applies to all employees and to employees of other businesses which we have a majority shareholding or exercises effective control.
-We also make a good faith effort to implement the Code of Conduct (or something similar) in operating entities in which we invest, but do not own a majority stake.
+HERE also makes a good faith effort to implement the Code of Conduct (or something similar) in operating entities in which we invest, but do not own a majority stake.

 We have a strict no-retaliation policy against anyone who raises concerns of any kind.